hkennedyvi/restaurant-finder/README.md

 ```
 3. While at the root level of the repo, install the dependencies with `npm install`

-4. Run the application using `npm start`
+4. Run the application using `node server.js`

+5. Open a browser window and navigate to [localhost:3000](localhost:3000)

 ## Tech Utilized